Details for each type of buyfaggotry

 Garage kits

-Although these are difficult, it is very possible for you to achieve a result you are happy with if you are willing to put in time, effort and money.
-Your first kit will most likely look bad, but if you are willing to put in effort then you will end up with a collection of figures which many people would be very jealous over.
+Although some kits may be more challenging than others, it is very possible for you to achieve a result you are happy with if you are willing to put in time, effort and money.
+Your first kit will most likely look bad, but with some dedication you will end up with a collection of figures which many people would be very jealous over.

-These guides (1, 2) should help in putting together your GK.
+These guides (1, 2) should help in putting together your GK, as well as YunYunFan's end-to-end guide

 Plastic model kits